Atherosclerosis: Accelerated growth of plaques

 The distribution of atherosclerotic plaques in a part of the arterial endothelium is inhomogeneous.
-The multiple and focal development of atherosclerotic changes is similar to that in the development of amyloid plaques in the brain and age spots on the skin.
+The multiple and focal development of atherosclerotic changes is similar to that of amyloid plaques in the brain and age spots on the skin.
 Misrepair-accumulation aging theory suggests that misrepair mechanisms play an important role in the focal development of atherosclerosis.
 The development of a plaque is a result of the repair of the injured endothelium.
 Because of the infusion of lipids into the sub-endothelium, the repair has to end up with altered remodeling of the local endothelium.
 This is the manifestation of a misrepair.
 This altered remodeling increases the susceptibility of the local endothelium to damage and reduces its repair efficiency.
 Consequently, this part of the endothelium has an increased risk of being injured and improperly repaired.
 Thus, the accumulation of misrepairs of the endothelium is focalized and self-accelerating.
 In this way, the growth of a plaque is also self-accelerating.
 Within a part of the arterial wall, the oldest plaque is always the biggest and is the most dangerous one to cause blockage of a local artery.